andcoa/AutomationSquareX/README.md

 ## Objective

-Build a functional SOC automation lab integrating SquareX for browser-based threat containment, Wazuh for endpoint detection and telemetry collection, Gmail for phishing analysis, and TheHive for case management, demonstrating end-to-end alert triage and secure investigation workflows.
+Build a functional SOC automation lab integrating SquareX for browser-based threat containment, Wazuh for endpoint detection and telemetry collection, Gmail for phishing analysis, TheHive for case management and Digital Ocean as the cloud provider, demonstrating end-to-end alert triage and secure investigation workflows.

 ## Skills Learned